Digitising Bound Book collections is becoming increasingly popular as many archival institutions look to make their collections more accessible.

-Our specialist technicians have digitised books of all shapes and sizes, from standard leather-bound volumes, to Guard books and large format burial registers.
-As a result of this experience, they know all of the key media-specific challenges that arise when digitising bound volumes.
+Our specialist technicians have digitised books of all shapes and sizes, from standard leather-bound volumes to Guard books, and large format to burial registers.
+As a result, they know all of the key media-specific challenges that can arise with this particular type of material.

-Checking the condition of the books that you are considering digitising to ensure that they are in a suitable state to withstand the scanning process is a vital first step.
+Checking the condition of the books that you are looking to digitise, to ensure they are in a suitable state to withstand the scanning process, is a vital first step.

-The books should be assessed for general fragility and brittleness, mould, and other signs of damage.
-If any of these are found to be present on a particular volume, it may be unsuitable for digitisation and need to undergo conservation processes to repair/stabilise it before being scanned.
+The books should be assessed for general fragility and brittleness, as well as mould and other signs of damage.
+If any of these things are found to be present on a particular volume, it may need to undergo a conservation process prior to digitisation, to repair and stabilise the condition.

 Binding presents one of the biggest challenges when digitising book collections.

 Even moderately tight binding can cause curvature around the gutter (the area between two pages) and create distorted scans, particularly distorting text nearest the gutter.
 This curvature tends to be more prominent in thicker volumes, and can present a significant problem if you plan to OCR the text from the digital images.